-- For 2 weeks after surgery, avoid vigorous sports, eye makeup, and activities that may get water in the eye.
-The surgeon may recommend that you shower before the surgery and then avoid showering for a day or two afterward.
-This can prevent water from getting in the eye.
+- Avoid vigorous sports, eye makeup, and activities that may get water in the eye for as long as your doctor recommends.
+You should shower before the surgery and then avoid showering for a day or two afterward.

 LASIK usually requires very little recovery time.
 Most people who have the surgery see quite well the next day.
 There is little or no pain after LASIK.

 Why It Is Done